 More walking trails lead along the shores of Lake Hibara, the largest lake in the highlands, and past another pond and marshland to the Hotel Kyukamura Urabandai.
 Considerably more challenging is the climb to the summit of Mount Bandai, which takes about 8 hours (round trip) from Urabandai and requires proper hiking equipment.

 Another way to enjoy the scenery of the Urabandai area is to drive along its sightseeing roads.
 Originally toll roads, these roads have been turned free for the promotion of tourism.
 Among them, the Bandai-Azuma Lake Line offers panoramic views over the highlands and passes the scenic Nakatsugawa Gorge towards the even more spectacular Bandai-Azuma Skyline.

-From Inawashiro Station, there is about one bus per hour via the eastern trailhead of the Goshikinuma walking trail (Goshikinuma Iriguchi bus stop, 五色沼入口, 30 minutes, 770 yen) to Urabandai's town center, from where half of the buses continue on to the western trailhead of the walking trail (Urabandai Kogen Eki bus stop, 裏磐梯高原駅, 35 minutes, 900 yen) and the other half to the Kyukamura Urabandai (Site Station-mae bus stop, サイトステーション前, 45 minutes, 900 yen).
+From Inawashiro Station, there is one bus every 1-2 hours via the eastern trailhead of the Goshikinuma walking trail (Goshikinuma Iriguchi bus stop, 五色沼入口, 30 minutes, 790 yen) and Urabandai's town center to the western trailhead of the walking trail (Urabandai Kogen Eki bus stop, 裏磐梯高原駅, 35 minutes, 910 yen).

-From Kitakata Station, buses depart approximately once every two hours to the western trailhead of the Goshikinuma walking rail (Urabandai Kogen Eki bus stop, 60 minutes, 1230 yen), the town center and the eastern trailhead of the walking trail (Goshikinuma Iriguchi bus stop, 65 minutes, 1340 yen).
+From Kitakata Station, buses depart once every 2-3 hours to the western trailhead of the Goshikinuma walking rail (Urabandai Kogen Eki bus stop, 60 minutes, 1260 yen), the town center and the eastern trailhead of the walking trail (Goshikinuma Iriguchi bus stop, 65 minutes, 1360 yen).